Why is US B2B PR so difficult?

 The people you target should want what you offer and be actively looking for a solution to specific problems that you can provide.
 More importantly, they should have the money to buy from you and be easily reached by your marketing efforts.

-TAnalysts have a good knowledge of potential target markets and will give you advice on how best to reach out to them.
+Analysts have a good knowledge of potential target markets and will advise you on how best to reach out to them.
 They know the drivers and trends that impact purchase decisions.
 Though bound by client confidentiality, their inside knowledge should be tapped to re-focus your marketing messages and tactics.
 Analysts also monitor regulatory and industry trends and will suggest markets to consider that you might have ignored.

 Part three, we’ll look at some thorny marketing problems AR can help solve.